roxannejoncas/homepage/about/index.md

 ---
 Hello and welcome, I'm Roxanne Joncas (she/her).

-I'm a writer and love books (as you can see in most of my <a target="blank" href="https://instagram.com/zestyroxy">Instagram</a> stories).
-I also art, nature, photography, yoga, and bouldering.
+I'm a writer and I love books of all genres (as you can see in most of my <a target="blank" href="https://instagram.com/zestyroxy">Instagram</a> stories).
+I also enjoy cooking/baking, art, being outdoors, yoga and bouldering.

 ![Roxanne Joncas 2019](/assets/img/roxanne-alps.jpg)